jararias/sunwhere/README.md

 ### Case 3. sunwhere.transect

 As in the former cases, `sunwhere.transect` requires a 1-dim sequence of times (if they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
-In this case, however, **the length of the three arrays must be the same**.
+In this case, however, :warning: **the length of the three arrays must be the same** :warning:.

 The following figure exemplifies some potential uses of `sunwhere.transect`.

 ![case3: sites](assets/case3_transect.png)